- WHO WE ARE

 Hybrid rice: breeding by design Project

-AATF is working with partners who are developing new indigenous rice hybrids that can increase the rice yields from 3 tonnes per hectare to up to 10 tonnes per hectare, thus improving the livelihoods of farmers and reducing Sub-Saharan Africa’s dependence on imports.
+AATF is working with partners who are developing new indigenous rice hybrids that can raise rice yields up to over 10 tonnes per hectare, thus improving the livelihoods of farmers and reducing Sub-Saharan Africa’s dependence on imports.

 “The hybrid is of good quality.
 It also has characteristics of Pishori which is loved by Kenyans, and has a more translucent and stronger grain” – Dr Raphael Wanjogu, Chief Research Officer at the National Irrigation Board